-Barrier 3: Lack of integration of climate change resilience in planning and management elevation is not keeping pace with sea level rise and there is limited area for landward migration.
+Barrier 3: Lack of integration of climate change resilience in planning and management

+While various global scenarios have been predicted (rise in sea level, increase in the frequency of major storms and the intensity of the most extreme storms, etc.), it is not clear how these will manifest in the Bay of Bengal.
+Relative sea level rise has been advanced as possibly the greatest threat to mangroves, especially in areas where mangrove sediment surface elevation is not keeping pace with sea level rise and there is limited area for landward migration.
 However, more analysis is needed to investigate where this is occurring in the BOBLME e.g. in the Ganges Delta where sea level change is caused mostly by subsidence and partly by climate change.
 Global climate change may also have a number of deleterious effects on other critical habitats.
 Sea level rise may cause lack of light at deeper levels and sea temperature warming is related to coral bleaching.
 Acidification causes an increase in dissolved bicarbonate and a decrease in the available carbonate in seawater.
 It will thus become more difficult and energy consuming for coral and reef animals and plants to make skeletons, and growth and productivity may be impaired.
 There are also observations of a starting geographical shift in fish species distribution to higher latitudes, with accompanying physiological and phenological changes.
-Threats identified above need to be addressed to enhance the resilience of fisheries, critical habitats, and people's livelihoods, as current management practices will determine the possible impacts of future climate change.
+Threats identified above need to be addressed to enhance the resilience of fisheries, critical habitats, and people?s livelihoods, as current management practices will determine the possible impacts of future climate change.